 The Rakotzbrücke (Rakotz Bridge / Devil’s Bridge) is one of the most famous landscape attractions in East Germany.
 Landscape Photographers love the location for its famous reflections, which create a perfect circle with the bridge.
 Due to this, you can explore thousands of different pictures of the bridge on Facebook and Instagram.

 I decided to visit the famous Rakotzbrücke during a short trip to the Spree Forest region, which is close to the polish border.
 The Rhododendron Park Kromlau (where you can find the Rakotz Bridge) is a 200 acres landscaped park next to Gablenz in Saxony.
 The park was build in the 19th century and has no entry fee.
 You can reach the park within a five minutes walking distance from a parking area next to the main road.
 It’s an easy walk.

-Be careful: Don’t expect too much!
+Landscape Photography: Don’t expect too much!